eerii/mermelada/README.md

 **Platforms**

-Right now the project is in the **very pre-alpha** state.
-Only MacOS is tested, though Web, Linux and Windows support should come soon.
+Please keep in mind that right now the project is in the **very pre-alpha** state.

 ### prerequisites